'BYO ingredients, we cook it for you': Eatery's way to help diners fight rising food prices

 However, Sun says, when scouring the weekend markets and Asian supermarkets, it is still possible for shoppers to find premium meat and ingredients at affordable prices.

-"People can also opt for frozen ingredients instead of fresh ones to get cheaper ones - it's still possible to get a bag of paua for about $50 to $60 instead of a few hundred dollars if fresh," Sun said.
+"People can also opt for frozen ingredients instead of fresh ones to get them cheaper - it's still possible to get a bag of paua for about $50 to $60 instead of a few hundred dollars if fresh," Sun said.

 "Whatever they bring to us, we discuss with them how they want it done, and we cook them to the highest restaurant quality for a fee of between $10 and $40, depending on the complexity."